masrafiio/Pirate-Ship-Battle-Game/README.md

   * **Full Sail**: Maximum movement speed
 * **A / D** – Turn ship left or right (rotation on Z-axis)
 * The ship always moves forward in the direction it is facing
-* **Momentum System**: Ship does not stop instantly when sails are lowered, creating realistic movement

 ---